metabase/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 Regarding individual settings, we recommend:

 * `Snapshot` should be left as `None`.
 * `DB engine` should be set to `postgres`.
-Metabase also supports MySQL/Maria DB as backing databases, but this guide currently only covers running Metabase on Postgres.
+Metabase also supports MySQL/Maria DB as backing databases, but this guide currently only covers running Metabase on Postgres (i.e just changing the DB engine to mysql will cause a crash when Metabase starts because he postgres driver will be used to connect to a mysql instance...)
 * `DB engine version` can simply be left on the default, which should be the latest version.
 * For `Instance class` you can choose any size, we recommend `db.t2.small` or bigger for production installs.
 Metabase is pretty efficient so there is no need to make this a big instance.
 * You can safely leave `Allocated storage` to the default size.